Tallest Point Guards in The NBA (2026 Update)

 The NBA is almost synonymous with taller than average athletes.
 However, in some positions like a point guard, height is a secondary consideration.

-Players like Russel Westbrook, Steph Curry and Damian Lillard have all excelled as point guards despite being on the shorter end of the scale by NBA standards.
-Ultimately in a sport like basketball, height will always be an advantage and tall point guards like Ben Simmons will continue to make their mark in the game.
+Players like Russell Westbrook, Steph Curry and Damian Lillard have all excelled as point guards despite being on the shorter end of the scale by NBA standards.
+Ultimately in a sport like basketball, height will always be an advantage and tall point guards like Josh Giddey and LaMelo Ball will continue to make their mark in the game.

 Sharing is caring!